-Sweden is an active member of the Vienna Document 2011 and the Treaty on Open Skies, where we committed ourselves to contribute to transparency and confidence through comprehensive reporting of our defense structures and by allowing the other treaty states to inspect how we live up to our commitments, which also give us the opportunity to actively inspect the other countries in the same way.
-Other important issues from the Swedish point are, for example, the work of the so-called Code of Conduct which stipulates ethical rules and the lowest common denominator of civic control of national armed forces.
+Sweden is an active signatory of the Vienna Document 2011 and the Treaty on Open Skies, through which we contribute to transparency and confidence building.
+This is done in accordance with the provisions of the instruments through comprehensive reporting of our defence structures and by allowing other signatory states to inspect how we live up to our commitments.
+In the same way, Sweden also has the opportunity to actively inspect the other parties to the Treaties in return.
+Other important issues from the Swedish perspective are – for example, the discussions within the Structured Dialogue, as well as the so-called Code of Conduct, which stipulates ethical rules and the lowest common denominator of civilian control of national armed forces.

 Sweden is also committed to strengthening the OSCE's ability to contribute to the solution of the protracted conflicts in the region.
-For example, since 1992 Sweden is a member of the so-called Minsk Group, working for a peaceful solution of the Nagorno-Karabakh along with a dozen other countries.
+For example, since 1992 Sweden is a member of the so-called Minsk Group, working for a peaceful solution of the Nagorno-Karabakh conflict, along with a dozen other countries.

 Sweden actively works to ensure that gender equality is a natural and integral part of the OSCE's comprehensive security concept.